Contact: DARA WEGMAN-GEEDEY, Professor (Biology)

 B.S., Mount Union; Ph.D., Delaware

-Augustana College has a unique BA/BSN Dual Degree articulation with Trinity College of Nursing & Health Sciences.
-Students may be accepted to the program during the spring of their first or sophomore year at Augustana and must then maintain a minimum grade-point average and complete all required coursework.
-Through this articulation, students are granted limited acceptance to Trinity to take a nursing skills course in early summer following their third year at Augustana.
-Following this nursing skills course, Dual Degree students will complete their Nursing Senior Inquiry project in a Trinity Health System clinical setting of their choice during late summer.
+One option for students interested in nursing is a unique BA/BSN Dual Degree articulation between Augustana College and Trinity College of Nursing & Health Sciences.
+Students may apply to the program in fall of their sophomore or junior year at Augustana and must then maintain a minimum grade-point average and complete all required coursework.
+Through this articulation, students are granted limited acceptance to Trinity to take their first nursing skills course in early summer following their third year at Augustana.
+Following this course, students may opt to take their CNA certification exam, but CNA certification is not required to go into a nursing career.

-After graduation from Augustana, they are granted complete acceptance to Trinity and finish the remaining year of nursing school, graduating with a BSN degree and an RN license pending adequate performance on the NCLEX-RN (National Council Licensure Exam for RNs).
+After graduation from Augustana, Dual Degree students are granted complete acceptance to Trinity and finish the remaining year of nursing school (paying tuition and fees to Trinity), graduating with a BSN degree and an RN license pending adequate performance on the NCLEX-RN (National Council Licensure Exam for RNs).
 The Augustana/Trinity College program (five years total) is not restricted to Illinois residents.

-Students interested in nursing should confer with the advisor early in the first year of study.
+Students interested in nursing should confer with the advisor before the end of their first year of study.